bittewas/RTOSExerciseJojoFabius/tracing_scripts/README.md

 To correctly debug the actual version you first need to flash the version to use for debugging to your clock.

+## Requirements

+For our export script we use rust, so you need to install `cargo` to run our export script.

+You can either use your systems package installation tool (`apt install cargo`, etc.) or you can refer to `https://rust-lang.org/tools/install/`.

 ## Export tracing data

 To get the tracing data from the watch you can simply run `cargo run --bin extract` in this folder.